-Voyager, Globe Trotter, Rambler, Conquest, Outback, Southern Cross and Adventurer are just some of brand names of Caravans I have seen .Evocative of the road, possibility and adventure.
-Aspirations the occupants subscribe to, obviously there are countless others, often times people name their on vans as well: “Tipsy Gypsy”, “Just Cruising” and “Midlife Crisis”.
-Sometimes a couple may have their names and home town in lettering: “Jeanette and Phil – Grafton”, “Peggy and Dave- Nightcliffe”.
+Voyager, Globe Trotter, Rambler, New Age, Conquest, Outback, Southern Cross, and Adventurer are just some of the brand names of Caravans I have seen, all very evocative of the road, full of possibility, Aspirations the occupants subscribe to, obviously, there are countless others, often times people name their vans as well: “Tipsy Gypsy”, “Just Cruising” and “Midlife Crisis”.
+Sometimes a couple may have their names and hometown in lettering: “Jeanette and Phil – Grafton”, or “Peggy and Dave- traveler”.

-It’s said that ” A Tourist doesn’t know where they have been, while a traveler doesn’t know where their going”.
+It’s said that ” A Tourist doesn’t know where they have been, while a traveler doesn’t know where they’re going”.

 I’m always the oddity.
-Pulling into any Caravan Park, so far I’m the only touring cyclist I have seen, but most of the people I see in the parks have seen me before.
-“Saw you early in the morning just out of Narrabri a week or so back.” or as when I stopped here in Banana, a couple said “We tooted you on the road into Miles”.
-It’s somehow comforting to know that this community of travelers accept me at some level.
+Wheeling into any Caravan Park, so far I’m the only touring cyclist I have seen, but most of the people I see in the parks have seen me before.
+“Saw you early in the morning just out of Narrabri a week or so back.” when I stopped here in Banana, a couple said, “We tooted you on the road into Miles”.
+It’s somehow comforting to know that this community of travelers accepts me at some level.

-Jack’s been retired for years, each winter he leaves his home in Port Macquarie just to “travel about a bit, you know there are thousands more vans on the road nowadays, more every year, sometimes you pull into place you’ve been to before but there’s no bloody room!” however a traveler on a bicycle is still a novelty.
+Jack’s been retired for years, each winter he leaves his home in Port Macquarie just to “travel about a bit, you know there are thousands more vans on the road nowadays, more every year, sometimes you pull into a place you’ve been to before but there’s no bloody room!
+But it’s okay for you a traveler on a bicycle is still a novelty ”

-This is irrigation country overflown by nankeen kestrels, those little hovering birds of prey seen all over Australia.
+This is open irrigation country overflown by nankeen kestrels, those little hovering birds of prey seen all over Australia.
 I crossed Lonesome Creek and Banana Creek too, then managed to shepherd an echidna off the road into the scrub, thus helping to preserve at least one wild creature.
 Bob’s been quite difficult.
 The trailer’s quite loose and needs a little work.
-It’s out of alignment where the arm meets the skewer.
+It’s out of alignment where the arm meets the skewer, nothing a hammer won’t fix, the benefit of riding a steel bicycle! / trailer is they can take a bit of punishment.

-All going well I should roll into Rockhampton on Monday afternoon .
+If all goes well I should roll into Rockhampton on Monday afternoon.

 Love the little escape these entries give me.
 Your writing is so good it’s easy for me to imagine myself there.